NHSDigital/nhs-notify-web-cms/docs/pages/using-nhs-notify/message-plans.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: page
-title: Message plans
+title: Routing plans
 parent: Using NHS Notify
 nav_order: 4
-permalink: /using-nhs-notify/message-plans
+permalink: /using-nhs-notify/routing-plans
 section: Sending a message
 ---

-You'll need to create a message plan to decide how messages will be sent to your recipients.
+You'll need to create a routing plan to decide how messages will be sent to your recipients.

-Setting up a message plan can make your messages more effective and sometimes lower messaging costs.
+Setting up a routing plan can make your messages more effective and sometimes lower messaging costs.

-You can set up message plans to:
+You can set up routing plans to:

 - [send messages in a cascade](#message-cascades)
 - use specific message templates for different groups of recipients
 - stop sending messages to a recipient when a channel is successful

-## Message plans and contact details from the Personal Demographics Service (PDS)
+## Routing plans and contact details from the Personal Demographics Service (PDS)

-NHS Notify checks for each recipient's contact details before we send any messages using a message plan.
+NHS Notify checks for each recipient's contact details before we send any messages using a routing plan.

 This means that if we do not find a recipient's contact details for a message channel, we'll automatically skip that channel.

-We do not re-check for contact details each time there's a fallback in a message plan.
+We do not re-check for contact details each time there's a fallback in a routing plan.

 ## Message cascades

 A message cascade allows you to message a recipient with different channels in the order you choose.
-You can set up primary and secondary message cascades in your message plan.
+You can set up primary and secondary message cascades in your routing plan.

 ### Primary cascades